enjoy-digital/litex/doc/fhdl.rst

 The properties of a signal object are:

-* a bit vector description
+* A bit vector description
-* a name, used as a hint for the V*HDL back-end name mangler.
+* A name, used as a hint for the V*HDL back-end name mangler.
-* a boolean "variable".
+* A boolean "variable".
 If true, the signal will behave like a VHDL variable, or a Verilog reg that uses blocking assignment.
 This parameter only has an effect when the signal's value is modified in a synchronous statement.
-* the signal's reset value.
+* The signal's reset value.
 It must be an integer, and defaults to 0.
 When the signal's value is modified with a synchronous statement, the reset value is the initialization value of the associated register.
 When the signal is assigned to in a conditional combinatorial statement (``If`` or ``Case``), the reset value is the value that the signal has when no condition that causes the signal to be driven is verified.
 This enforces the absence of latches in designs.
 If the signal is permanently driven using a combinatorial statement, the reset value has no effect.

 The sole purpose of the name property is to make the generated V*HDL code easier to understand and debug.
 From a purely functional point of view, it is perfectly OK to have several signals with the same name property.
 The back-end will generate a unique name for each object.
 If no name property is specified, Migen will analyze the code that created the signal object, and try to extract the variable or member name from there.
 For example, the following statements will create one or several signals named "bar": ::